 There are no more than 30 residents to a unit.

 How do you determine where a prospective resident is placed?

 Valleyview does not group residents based on cognition.
 Residents of varying cognitive and physical abilities live on all floors.
 4 East is designated for behaviours that require an assessment.
 Rooms on all other floors are filled by the next person on the list that is suitable (Note; gender is considered for placement in a basic room because the bathroom is shared).

 Each unit has its own dining room, lounge, bathing area and nurses station, activities room, resident laundry room and balcony(s).

 Does Valleyview follow any special dietary requirements?

-Since the home is owned and operated by a Seventh-day Adventist organization, we follow their dietary requirements which means we do not serve pork, shellfish any stimulants (coffee and tea are decaffeinated) and we serve both vegetarian and non-vegetarian meals with up to four choices (2 choices of each).
+Since the home is owned and operated by a Seventh-day Adventist organization, we follow their dietary requirements which means we do not serve pork, shellfish, or any stimulants (coffee and tea are decaffeinated), and we serve both vegetarian and non-vegetarian meals with up to four choices (2 choices of each).
 Valleyview Residence is not a Kosher facility, and we do not provide and/or serve kosher meals.